pdjong/modbus-spy-esphome/more-info.md

 Function codes other than 3 are currently not supported.

 Error and exception codes are not supported explicitly.
 If a response can be matched to a request, the data will be parsed.
 If not (e.g. if a server returns an error code) the request, response or request-response pair will be discarded.

+### How to find the register addresses

+- Vendor documentation (if available)
+- Set log level to DEBUG
+The component will log all registers it detects and supports, e.g.:
+`Finding sensor for register address 42100, to publish value 5102`
+- Black magic

 ## Structure of this repository